yichun10/BioCDQA/README.md

 5、The abstract does not need to be downloaded or split.
 It can be directly obtained from the metadata in all_document.json and converted into all_abstract_chunks.tsv.

 #### Other Dataset
-BioASQ: The benchmark dataset for biomedical semantic indexing and question answering \url{http://bioasq.org/}
+BioASQ: The benchmark dataset for biomedical semantic indexing and question answering at https://participants-area.bioasq.org/datasets/
-MASH-QA: A clinical QA dataset with semantic hierarchies \url{[10.5281/zenodo.123456](https://github.com/mingzhu0527/MASHQA.git)}
+MASH-QA: A clinical QA dataset with semantic hierarchies at https://github.com/mingzhu0527/MASHQA.git

 ### Integrated Reasoning-based Retrieval
 #### Download Retrieval Model